Agron of Illyria: History

 Agron was mentioned by two Greek historians, Appian (95–165 AD) in his Foreign Wars and Polybius (203–120 BC) in his Histories.
 Polybius wrote of him as "Agron, king of the Illyrians, was the son of Pleuratus, and possessed the most powerful force, both by land and sea, of any of the kings who had reigned in Illyria before him."
 The fact that he was mentioned as the son of another ruler indicates that Agron was a successor who managed to expand the power inherited from his ancestors.

 Agron extended his rule over other neighboring tribes as well.
-He annexed part of Epirus, Epidamnus, and the islands of Korkyra (Corfu) and Pharos (Hvar), and garrisoned in them.
+He annexed part of Epirus, Epidamnus, and the islands of Korkyra (Corfu) and Pharos (Hvar), and garrisoned them.
 His state stretched from Narona in Dalmatia south to the river Aoos and Korkyra.
 During his reign, the Ardiaean state reached the height of its power.
 The Ardiaean army and fleet made it a major regional power in the Balkans and the southern Adriatic.
 Agron gained control of the Adriatic with his warships (lembi), a domination once enjoyed by the Liburnians.
 None of his neighbors were nearly as powerful.
 Agron gave the city of Pharos to Demetrius of Pharos to rule as its governor.

 In 234 BC, the royal succession in Epirus came to an end, and a federal republic was instituted.
 In the south, the western part of Acarnania seceded from this arrangement.
 Their independence was soon threatened by the Aetolians, who began to occupy territory around the Gulf of Ambracia, including Pyrrhus' old capital, Ambracia, which forced the Epirotes to establish a new center at Phoenice.
 Besieged at Medion, the Acarnanians sought assistance from Demetrius II of Macedonia, who for the most of his reign had been at war with the Aetolian and Achaean Leagues.
 In response, the king brought Agron into the conflict.
 The Illyrian attack under Agron, mounted in either 232 or 231 BC, is described by Polybius: